 Language of Communication

 Villages use their local language for communication.
 The village schools generally follow the vernacular medium for instruction.
 English is mostly alien language there.
-Villagers who migrate from the rural community to the city for the first time are at a loss of words due to poor knowledge in the common language of communication.
+Migration by villagers from the rural community to the city for the first time are at a loss of words due to poor knowledge in the common language of communication.

 Cities are the hybrid of languages, people and cultures.
 Thus to survive in a city, you have to know the common language to communicate with the people.
 Hindi and English are widely used in most of the cities in India.